Many Glacier Hotel: Current status

 Today, the hotel still maintains its historic character.
 Most rooms either have views of Swiftcurrent Lake or the surrounding mountain scenery.
 The hotel is a contributing property in the National Historic Landmark, Great Northern Railway Buildings district.
 Many Glacier Hotel is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.
+Since 2014, the hotel has been managed by Xanterra.

+The hotel is open from early June to mid-September.
+Facilities include the Ptarmigan Dining room, the Swiss Room Lounge and Interlaken Lounge, Heidi's Snack Shop, and a gift shop.

+The road to the hotel and nearby Swiftcurrent Motor Inn is partially a gravel road.
+The hotel and nearby areas are popular starting points for several hikes, including to Grinnell Glacier, Iceberg Lake, and Ptarmigan Falls.